Webinar Series

 - Leighton Ku, PhD, MPH, Professor and Director of the Center for Health Policy Research, Milken Institute School of Public Health, GWU

-- Mara Youdelman, Managing Director, Federal Advocacy, National Health Law Program
+- Mara Youdelman, JD, LLM, Managing Director, Federal Advocacy, National Health Law Program